department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Research/research-plan.md

 **Primary criteria (must-haves)**

+- Participants must be able to use Zoom, locate and use the chat function in Zoom, and to share their screen through Zoom
 - At least 3 people over the age of 55
 - At least 4 people who plan to use their mobile device for the session
-- Participants must be able to use Zoom, locate and use the chat function in Zoom, and to share their screen through Zoom

--
+- At least 4 people who use screen reader assistive technology

 **Secondary criteria (nice-to-haves)**
 Participant pool should in diverse in
 - Branch of service
-- Gender (30% or more women)
+- Gender (35% or more women)
 - Disability rating of 50% or higher representative of applicant demographics
 - Education
 - Race